Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

 A contributor is an individual designated by the applicant to help complete and edit the CCI grant application.

-A contributor does not participate in the research and related activities, so their information is not needed in the CCI grant application.
+A contributor does not participate in the research and related activities, so their information is not needed or captured in the CCI grant application.

 Participant